"

 High lift devices, such as trailing edge flaps and leading edge slats, may be employed in stages, with one configuration for takeoff and another for landing.

-For landing, the flaps will eventually be fully deflected; the pilot extends them progressively in stages as the airplane descends from altitude and slows down to its final landing approach speed.
-The extra drag from full flap deflection helps slow the airplane down to acceptable landing airspeeds; this steepens its final approach angle to the runway, allowing the pilot to control the flight path and the flight rate of descent of the airplane during the landing approach.
+The flaps will eventually be fully deflected for landing.
+The pilot extends them progressively in stages as the altitude decreases and the airplane slows down to its final landing approach speed.
+The extra drag from full flap deflection helps further slow the airplane down to acceptable landing airspeeds, steepening its final approach angle to the runway.
+This allows the pilot to control the flight path and the airplane’s rate of descent during the landing approach.

-The leading-edge slats also work in synchronization with the flaps, and like the trailing-edge flaps, their purpose is to delay the onset of stall, allowing the airplane to fly at lower airspeeds.
-The slats initially move forward and downward to increase the camber of the wing section and, when fully deployed, open up a small gap between the slat and the leading edge of the main wing.
-This gap between the flap segments is critical and helps to keep the flow attached over the flap surfaces at higher flap deflection angles.
+The leading-edge slats also work in synchronization with the flaps.
+Like the trailing-edge flaps, their purpose is to delay the onset of stall, allowing the airplane to fly at lower airspeeds.
+The slats initially move forward and downward to increase the camber of the wing section and, when fully deployed, open up a small gap between them and the leading edge of the main wing.
+This gap between the flap segments is critical and helps keep the flow attached over the flap surfaces at higher flap deflection angles.

 Slats are highly effective in delaying the onset of a stall on a wing and creating more lift, although, like the flaps, they also increase drag somewhat and may change the center of lift on the wing and create a pitching moment on the airplane.
 For this latter reason, the slats and flaps are usually activated simultaneously to minimize any changes in pitching moments, with partway deflections being used for takeoffs and full deflections for landings.
 With both fully deployed slats and flaps, the airplane can typically fly at airspeeds that may be nearly half of what it would be without them, i.e., compared to flying in the “clean” condition with flaps and slats retracted.